-The activities comprising the above reductions in force were substantially completed by the end of fiscal 2010.
+The activities comprising the above reductions in force were substantially completed by the end of the first quarter of fiscal 2011.

 In addition to the above, we executed certain additional restructuring actions during the remainder of fiscal 2010.
 The ending restructuring accrual of \$1.8 million as of December 25, 2010 reflects the unpaid amounts related to these actions as of that date.